k8s-platform-hub/mobile-backend-nodejs/README.md

   - The code for Data can be found in the `DataActivity.java` file.
 - React Native: TODO

-> For advanced use cases and to explore other providers, check out the [docs](https://docs.hasura.io/0.15/manual/users/index.html).
+>For advanced use cases, it is recommended to go through our [docs](https://docs.hasura.io/0.15/manual/data/index.html).

 ## Image Upload and Download